John L. Wortham

-John Lee Wortham (July 18, 1862 – November 4, 1924) was a member of the Railroad Commission of Texas in 1911, and Secretary of State of Texas in 1913.
+John Lee Wortham (July 18, 1862 – November 4, 1924) was an American politician who served as a member of the Railroad Commission of Texas from 1911 to 1913 and as the Secretary of State of Texas in 1913.
 Wortham was born in Woodland, Freestone County, Texas.
 With his son Gus Wortham, he started the John L. Wortham and Son insurance agency.
 He died in Houston.